 Now there's great news for you.
 You don't have to sacrifice style if you cover up your arms.
-There are so many different designs of sleeves available for dressy dresses for special occasions.
+There are so many different plus size dress sleeve styles available for special occasions.

 - Balloon: Very large pouf sleeve extends from shoulder to wrist.